schmouk/PyRandLib/README.md

  | Xoroshiro1024    | *xiroshiro1024***                  |    64 x 4-bytes | 2^1,024  |          0       |       0     |       0        |     1.17     |    n.a.     |

 (1) *or the generator original name in the related more recent paper*
-(2) The Well19937c generator provided with library CppRandLib implements the Well19937a algorithm augmented with an associated *tempering* algorithm - see [6] p.9.
+(2) The Well19937c generator provided with library PyRandLib implements the Well19937a algorithm augmented with an associated *tempering* algorithm - see [6] p.9.
-(3) The Well44497b generator provided with library CppRandLib implements the Well44497a algorithm augmented with an associated *tempering* algorithm - see [6] p.9.
+(3) The Well44497b generator provided with library PyRandLib implements the Well44497a algorithm augmented with an associated *tempering* algorithm - see [6] p.9.